Seller-Financing CONTRACT

 Repayment Schedule: In this section, outline how the buyer will pay back the loan.

 Balloon Payment: A balloon payment is a large, one-time payment that wraps up the remaining balance at the end of the term.
-Here's what to include:
+Outline whether there will be a balloon payment, how much it will be, and when it will be due.

 Prepayment Penalty: So, what if the buyer wants to pay off the loan ahead of schedule?
 Sounds like a great problem to have, right?
 But you'll want to outline the rules for early payment.
-Here's what to include:
+Make it clear whether there is a prepayment penalty, how much the penalty is, and how it will be calculated.

 Default Terms: Let's talk about the "what ifs."
 What if the buyer misses payments or fails to meet their obligations?
 Here's what to cover: